martinius96/Airsoft-DOMINATOR-RFID/README.md

 Through the items, it is possible to start the Domination Timer game mode, which responds to user buttons (inputs), or it is possible to set the time of team occupancy before the game in the configurable mode.
 This parameter represents the required length of holding the button until the team successfully occupies the point.
 This configurable parameter is implemented for the number of seconds.
 The second configurable parameter is the automatic end of the game to reach a certain number of hours of the stopwatch with the UNLIMITED option - when the stopwatch counts to infinity, or after the maximum display time on the display - 99 hours, 59 minutes, 59 seconds.
-Stopwatch is using Arduino microcontroller (with AtMega chip) or a it can use that chip stadalone.
+Stopwatch is using Arduino microcontroller (with ATmega chip) or a it can use that chip stadalone.
 Chip controls whole Domination Timer settings, logic of stopwatch etc.
 There are 2 teams in the game - <b><font color="#C0392B">RED team</font></b> and <b><font color="#27AE60">GRE team</font></b>, which play against each other and occupy the imaginary point that is formed by this device - Domination Timer.
 At the beginning of the game, the display shows the times 00 hours, 00 minutes, 00 seconds for <b><font color="#C0392B">RED team</font></b>, <b><font color="#27AE60">GRE team</font></b>.
 </p>